Lots of ‘cool science’ at Bates spurred by federal program

 Bavis and Coffman said the collaborative research opportunities the money allows help spur interest in scientific research among students, and assist young faculty in particular to turn ideas and narrow specialties into something more lasting and important.

-What she saw when got to Bar Harbor “really changed my horizon,” Shim said.
+What she saw when she got to Bar Harbor “really changed my horizon,” Shim said.

 She said she got the chance at the lab to grind up lobster tissue, extract DNA from it and to sequence it.